tillt/docker-kdc/README.md

 $(./kdc shellinit)
 ```

 A Kerberos client needs access to a configuration file.
 To prevent having to edit the system wide configuration file (`/etc/krb5.conf`) a local, minimal version is rendered and supplied once the container has gotten started.
-Additionally, the keytab also gets exported and hence needs to be accesssable for clients making use of password-less authentication.
+Additionally, the keytab also gets exported and hence needs to be accessible for clients making use of password-less authentication.
 To make use of the files, environment variables that are interpreted by Kerberos clients are prepared for your convenience.

 ###Render a ticket supplying the principal password